regmibijay/strato-dyndns/README.md

 10 10 * * 1 strato_dyndns strato -c config.conf -v4 -v6
 #this would update your DNS records at 10:10 am every week.
 ```

+### To-Do
+- add a block scheduler for own scheduling mechanism
+- add other domain registrars

 ## Contributions
 Any contribution to this tool are welcome.
 Any pull request, bug or issue reporting will be addressed as soon as possible.